woozasmoddingteam/NS2-Optimizations/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

-# About
-This mod just improves performance in NS2 (a game).

 # Configuration
 Both the client and the server will have a file called either NS2OptiServer.json